sssandan/tweet_analysis/README.md

 - sentiment polarity (VADER lexicon) scores of tweets in relation to user mentions

 Please check out the ipynb file to see a detailed report of my project! :D

+- will add bokeh graphs to make it more interactive with users
+- perform more EDA on mentions